MuhammadSuffian/AI-Powered-Speech-Sentiment-Interpreter/README.md

-# 🎙️ Voice Sentiment Analyzer
+# 🎙️ AI-Powered Speech Sentiment Interpreter

 A Streamlit web app that lets you **upload or record audio**, convert it to text using **Google Speech Recognition**, and analyze the **sentiment** of the transcribed text using **TextBlob**.